jamie-humareso/humareso-book/generated/Lead With Humanity (Final)/01 - Seeing the Person at Work.md

 Yes, it’s tiring.
 And often, you may be left out in the cold while trying to change the mechanic of conditional love and engagement.
 Stay the course.
 Value will be found in the long-term when we can look back on activated change in how people affirm and treat one another.
 It feels idealistic only because we’ve made it so.
 We have allowed too much time to elapse without correcting this broken system.
 That does not make what it ought to be a fairy tale, but rather, a lost art.
 It’s time to practice it once again.

+---

 <!-- Source: Promises, Promises: The Wooing of Candidates | 2023-10-05 15:48:25 | https://blog.humareso.com/wooing-candidates | wooing-candidates -->
-!Humareso Blog Posts-6-PromisesThe wooing of talent takes skill, determination, availability…and a bit of luck.
+The wooing of talent takes skill, determination, availability…and a bit of luck.
 We don’t like that luck part.
 It’s out of our control.
 I can make myself available.
 I can improve my skills in rapport development, full spectrum sourcing, and job marketing.
 I can put the dedicated time in.
 But catching someone at the right place, right time and in the right mood?
 That isn’t in our control.

 The default for some recruiting pros and hiring managers is to overpromise in order to manufacture luck.
 Creative career mapping opportunities are well-delivered but based upon no actual history of offering such options to existing staff.
 A commitment to knowledge deepening is espoused, but often there is no time or budget committed to this endeavor.
 Warm affirmations regarding the company values are wrapped like a blanket around the candidate, but the existing staff have yet to find that blanket.